trustwallet/go-libs/logging/README.md

 This package contains a `strict_text` formatter which replicates [Logrus Mate](https://github.com/gogap/logrus_mate) `text` formatter behaviour with a small difference that every boolean Option **should** be passed as a string.
-This allows to correctly override logging configuration from Env variables.
+This allows to correctly override logging configuration from environment variables.

 To demonstrate the issue assuming the `config.yml`: